 Vanity and Sink Fixtures

 Depending upon the disability, sinks should be placed lower and extended closer to the counter outside edge.
-They should also built without a cabinet to keep the underside open for wheelchair access.
+They can also be built without a cabinet to keep the underside open for wheelchair access.